Like some other Connecticut cities (Hartford, CT, comes to mind), Bridgeport, Connecticut’s heyday was in the late 19th Century.

 Bridgeport continues to attract a diverse population, as befits a city with low rents.
 This includes recent immigrants to the country in particular.
 And they need to eat, too!

 Bridgeport CT restaurants offer a wide range of cuisines, including Italian, Chinese, Thai, and even Jamaican.
+Be on the lookout for China Sky, a Chinese takeout restaurant that hits well above the belt.

 Unique and Hidden Gems in Bridgeport, Connecticut